ned14/outcome/doc/src/content/motivation/narrow_contract.md

 weight = 60
 +++

-A program can enter a "disappointing" state for two reasons:
+A program's thread of execution can enter a "disappointing" state for two reasons:

 * due to disappointing situation in the environment (operating system, external input), or